Frequently Asked Questions

 The World Health Organization (WHO) and the National Institute of Health (NIH) has come up with a comprehensive list of conditions that acupuncture treats.
 The list is huge!
 Below is a list of conditions acupuncture treats.

-Preventative Health: Prevention, Stress Management, Wellness, Seasonal Attunement
+- Preventative Health: Prevention, Stress Management, Wellness, Seasonal Tune-ups

 Yes, you need a special license or certification in order to perform acupuncture.